-The analysis of impacts on natural environment and community factors from construction and operations of the Central Valley Wye alternatives is based on the best information available during the development of this Draft Supplemental EIR/EIS.
-The majority of the baseline information presented in the resource sections in Chapter 3, Affected Environment, Environmental Consequences, and Mitigation Measures: Chapter 4, Section 4(f) and 6(f) Evaluations; and Chapter 5, Environmental Justice, was collected from existing publicly available data, public and agency outreach, on-site reconnaissance surveys, and windshield surveys using public roads and rights-of-way.
+The analysis of impacts on natural environment and community factors from construction and operations of the Central Valley Wye alternatives is based on the best information available during the development of this Final Supplemental EIR/EIS.
+The majority of the baseline information presented in the resource sections in Chapter 3, Affected Environment, Environmental Consequences, and Mitigation Measures; Chapter 4, Final Section 4(f) and 6(f) Evaluations; and Chapter 5, Environmental Justice, was collected from existing publicly available data, public and agency outreach, on-site reconnaissance surveys, and windshield surveys using public roads and rights-of-way.
 On-site field surveys for biological resources, wetlands and aquatic habitat, and cultural resources were conducted where permission to enter was granted.
 Where access to properties was not granted, survey data were supplemented with reconnaissance-level surveys and desktop analysis, including review of existing literature, natural resource databases, and aerial photographs.
-For cultural resources, pedestrian surveys were conducted in tandem with archival research and outreach and consultation efforts with federal, state, and local agencies: tribal governments; and other interested parties.
+For cultural resources, pedestrian surveys were conducted in tandem with archival research and outreach and consultation efforts with federal, state, and local agencies; tribal governments; and other interested parties.
 The data collected using these methods provided sufficient information to differentiate between the potential for adverse and beneficial impacts among the Central Valley Wye alternatives.

-The identification of the Preferred Alternative was also informed by FRA's evaluation under Section 4(f) of the Department of Transportation Act (49 United States Code [U.S.C.] § 303) (Section 4(f)) which provides special protection to publicly owned public parks; recreational areas of national, state, or local significance; wildlife or waterfowl refuges; and lands of an historic site of national, state, or local significance.
+The identification of the Preferred Alternative was also informed by the Authority's evaluation under Section 4(f) of the Department of Transportation Act (49 United States Code [U.S.C.] § 303) (Section 4(f)) which provides special protection to publicly owned public parks; recreational areas of national, state, or local significance; wildlife or waterfowl refuges; and lands of an historic site of national, state, or local significance.
+The Authority, pursuant to 23 U.S.C.
+Section 327 and the terms of the NEPA Assignment Memorandum of Understanding (FRA and State of California 2019) was assigned responsibility for compliance with NEPA and other federal environmental laws, including Section 4(f) (49 U.S.C. § 303) and related U.S. Department of Transportation orders and guidance.
 As described in Chapter 4, Section 4(f) properties can only be used by federally funded transportation projects if there is no feasible and prudent alternative and all possible planning has been taken to minimize harm to any Section 4(f) property.
 Although the SR 152 (North) to Road 11 Wye Alternative would result in the use of a Section 4(f) property, there are no feasible and prudent alternatives avoiding the use.
-For more information on FRA's evaluation under Section 4(f), refer to Chapter 4.
+For more information on the Authority's evaluation under Section 4(f), refer to Chapter 4.